Vintage Clothing & Accessories since 1997

 When you get ready to do the wash:

-• Determine if the garment should be washed or not .
+• Determine if the garment should be washed or not.

-• Separate according to lights and darks
+• Separate according to lights and darks.

-• Do a separate load of whites and blacks if possible
+• Do a separate load of whites and blacks if possible.

 • Check for weak seams, any beginnings of holes, any frays that could increase with washing.
 Any garment that could be deteriorated by a machine washing should be hand washed, or solve the problem with a repair before washing.
+When in doubt, wash in a sink by hand, at least so that you can witness any changes happening to the garment in real time.

-• Zip up zippers to reduce catching on other garments, close snaps, and fasten hooks and eyes in case any come loose with washing
+• Zip up zippers to reduce catching on other garments, close snaps, and fasten hooks and eyes in case any come loose with washing.

 To set your water temperature, we usually use cool to mild water for natural fibers (linen, cotton and silk) and warm to hot water for synthetic fabrics and blends.
 The variations on this rule depend on whether there are stains you're trying to remove, and whether the dye of the fabric runs in warmer water.